aytacg26/ruler_of_the_world/README.md

     name or nickname and the name & flag of the selected country G- A main player or main player team members cannot purchase a country card or power card more than one.
-Or a main player or main player team cannot form an allience with a priate team which holds same cards in their collection.
+Or a main player or main player team cannot form an allience with a pirate team which holds same cards in their collection.
 In such an allience, they have to sell one of all similar cards at 10% below the purchase price to other main players.
-    H- A priate team or a priate or a main player or a main player team cannot sell a card to a main player or main player team below the purchase price and cannot sell a card which buyer main player holds in his/her/their collection.
+    H- A pirate team or a priate or a main player or a main player team cannot sell a card to a main player or main player team below the purchase price and cannot sell a card which buyer main player holds in his/her/their collection.